-Ignite the dried sample left after determination of moisture in a muffle furnace at 550±600°C till a grey ash is obtained.
+Ignite the dried sample left after determination of moisture in a muffle furnace at 550±60°C till a grey ash is obtained.
 Cool in a desiccators and weigh.
 Heat again in the muffle furnace for 30 minutes, cool and weigh again.
 Repeat this process until the difference between two successive weighs does not exceed 1 mg.
 Record the lowest weight.
 This is the total ash on dry wt. basis.

-Dissolve the total ash in 25 ml of dilute Nitric acid (1+9).
-Filter through Whatman filter paper No 1 collecting the filterate in a 100 ml volumetric flask.
-Wash the contents thoroughly with hot water and make up the filterate to 100 ml.
-To 25 ml aliquot of the filterate add excess silver Nitrate solution (20 ml) stirring well to flocculate the precipitate.
-Filter and wash the ppt with water.
-To the combined filterate add 5 ml of conc.
-Nitric acid and 5 ml of ferric alum indicator.
+Dissolve the total ash in 25 mL of dilute Nitric acid (1+9).
+Filter through Whatman filter paper No 1 or equivalent collecting the filtrate in a 100 mL volumetric flask.
+Wash the contents thoroughly with hot water and make up the filtrate to 100 mL.
+To 25 mL aliquot of the filtrate add excess Silver nitrate solution (20 mL) stirring well to flocculate the precipitate.
+Filter and wash the precipitate with water.
+To the combined filtrate add 5 mL of concentrated Nitric acid and 5 mL of ferric alum indicator.
 Titrate the excess silver nitrate with standard ammonium thiocyanate till a light brown colour persists.